Swirrl/drafter/README.md

 Building and running
 --------------------

+To build and run a repl and a server on port 3001

+    $ lein repl

+To run the tests from the console:

+    $ lein test

+To run a test from a repl, make sure the test namespace is loaded (evaling it will usually do this) then run (for example):

+    (clojure.test/run-tests 'drafter.routes.sparql-test)

 To build:

     $ lein uberjar

-To build and run a repl and a server on port 3001

-    $ lein repl

 To run a built drafter server without leiningen on port 3001: